It sounds far and exotic, but exactly where is Sumatra?

 - India and Sri Lanka are located across the Indian Ocean, northwest of Sumatra.

 Sumatra could be unofficially carved into three regions: North Sumatra, West Sumatra, and South Sumatra.
 North Sumatra gets the most attention from travelers.
 Most arrive in Medan and head to Lake Toba (the largest volcanic lake in the world), the interesting island in the middle, and Bukit Lawang — the base town for treks to observe orangutans in the Gunung Leuser National Park.

-Don't think that just because Sumatra harbors orangutans and potentially uncontacted tribes that it's all about thatched huts and dirt roads.
-At least six of the busy cities have populations of over a million people.
-Traffic can be horrific.
-Medan, the capital of North Sumatra, is home to way over 2 million people and the second largest airport in Indonesia.
+Don't think that just because Sumatra harbors orangutans and potentially uncontacted tribes that it's nothing but thatched huts and dirt roads.
+At least six of the busy cities on the island have populations of over a million people!
+Traffic can be horrific; driving there requires tenacity.
+Medan, the capital of North Sumatra, is home to over 2 million people and boasts the third largest airport in Indonesia.

 - Over 50 million people call Sumatra home (per 2014 census) making it the fifth most populous island in the world.
-Indonesia ranks fourth in world population, just behind the United States.
+Indonesia as a whole ranks fourth in world population, just behind the United States.